maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 16.md

 For higher dimensional data,
 ![[Screenshot 2024-11-30 at 6.37.47 PM.png]]
-We can extract two channels (green, blue) and extract patches some sky and grass.
+We can extract two channels (green, blue) and extract patches, some sky and grass.
 We can measure a prior distribution or fit a gaussian distribution to the data (likelihood).
 With the Gaussian likelihood we can evaluate the likelihood and compute the probability.

 ###### Bayes’ Risk